 - Art 10 Studio Art (5 credits)

 - Communication Technology 10.
-One Tech credit each in:
+One Com Tech credit each in:

-- Visual Composition (Design
+- Visual Composition

 - Graphic Tools (Adobe tools)

 - Photography Introduction

 - Photography Exposure

+- Typography

-- Photography Digital Processing
+- Audio/Video

-- Audio/Video, Media
+- Media

 - Web Design

 - English 10-1/2 (5 credits)

-- Social Studies 10-1/2 (5 credits)

 At the 20 level, VAM students will build upon foundational knowledge and explore visual arts and media at a deeper level.
 Emphasis will be placed on mentorship, and commitment to working as a professional artist.